BallAerospace/COSMOS/_docs/screens.md

 ### BUTTON
 The BUTTON widget displays a rectangular button that is clickable by the mouse.
 Upon clicking, the button executes the Ruby code assigned.
 Buttons can be used to send commands and perform other tasks.

+If you want your button to use values from other widgets, define them as named widgets and read their values using the `get_named_widget("WIDGET_NAME").text` method.
+See the example in CHECKBUTTON.
+If your button logic gets complex it's recommended to `require` a separate script and pass the screen to the script using self such as `require utility.rb; utility_method(self)`.

 | Parameter | Description | Required |
 |-----------|-------------|----------|
 | Button text | Text displayed on the button | Yes |